CS-552/project-code-2024/README.md

   - [ ] Any support model checkpoints (if required for your implementation)
   - [ ] All tokenizer models used by your implementation
 - [ ] `requirements.txt` includes all the dependencies required by your implementation
-- [ ] `Dockerfile` includes all the details about the docker image required by your implementation.
-(Only if you used docker)
 - [ ] (Required for groups doing RAG) `documents` directory that contains all the documents you need to retrieve from.
+You can take a look at some example documents in this [Kaggle Challenge](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset?resource=download).